smartgic/mycroft-ring-skill/README.md

 [Ring](https://www.ring.com) is the company behind the smart doorbell that contains a high-definition camera, a motion sensor, and a microphone and speaker for two-way audio communication.

-This skill will allows Mycroft to notify you someone is at your front door.
+This skill allows Mycroft to notify you if someone at your front door.

 ## Examples